Skip to content

 locationLat/lon/altitude coordinatesaltMin, altMax

-referenceReference to another content itemallowedTemplates
+referenceReference to another content item

 groupA set of nested fields (see Groups)minItems, maxItems